Quantifying EPR: the resource theory of nonclassicality of common-cause assemblages: Related Work

 Finally, for completeness, we note that the LOSR and S-1W-LOCC resource theories do in fact lead to different pre-orders, and hence give different answers to questions about the relative value of assemblages.

 \begin{prop} The pre-order of assemblages under LOSR operations is different than the pre-order of assemblages under S-1W-LOCC operations. \end{prop}

 The proof of this proposition is given in Appendix~\ref{app:proof-prop-preorder}.
 The main idea is to find a conversion that is possible with S-1W-LOCC operations and is impossible with LOSR operations.
 In the proof we focus on the family $\As^{\theta,p}_{\A|\X}$ defined in Eq.~\eqref{eq:thefam}.
 We show that for S-1W-LOCC operations, the assemblage $\As^{\pi/4,1}_{\A|\X}$ is above all others in the family; whereas in LOSR, all assemblages $\As^{\theta,1}_{\A|\X}$ are incomparable for $\theta \in \left(0,\sfrac{\pi}{4}\right]$.
 In Appendix~\ref{app:proof-prop-preorder} we provide an S-1W-LOCC map that maps $\As^{\pi/4,1}_{\A|\X}$ to $\As^{\theta,1}_{\A|\X}$ for $\theta \in \left(0,\sfrac{\pi}{4}\right)$.
-This result is analogous to the difference in the pre-order in the resource theories of LOCC-entanglement and LOSR-entanglement \cite{schmid2020standard}.
+This result is analogous to the difference in the pre-order in the resource theories of LOCC-entanglement and LOSR-entanglement \cite{schmid2020standard}\footnote{There are two different resource theories of entanglement established in the literature.
+If one allows local operations and classical communication (LOCC) as the set of free operations, it is well known that a maximally entangled state can be converted into any partially entangled pure state of the same Schmidt rank~\cite{LOCCentang}.
+However, if one takes LOSR to be the set of free operations, such states are incomparable~\cite{schmid2020standard}.
+Here, we use the terms LOCC-entanglement and LOSR-entanglement to distinguish these two resource theories \cite{LOCCentang,schmid2020standard}. }.

 In proving Proposition~\ref{prop:pre-order}, we note a deficiency in Theorem~5 in Ref.~\cite{gallego2015resource}.
 The theorem claims that there is no universal assemblage in a particular setting from which we obtain any other assemblage in the same setting with S-1W-LOCC maps.
 The proof applies if one assumes that the universal assemblage is not $\As^{\pi/4,1}_{\A|\X}$, thus limiting the applicability of the theorem.
+Therefore, the proof given in Ref.~\cite{gallego2015resource} is incomplete.